 Here’s how SSL works in a nutshell:

-SaaS platforms often handle sensitive information, such as customer data, payment details, and proprietary business information.
-Without SSL, this data is vulnerable to interception by cybercriminals.
-SSL encryption ensures that even if data is intercepted, it cannot be deciphered, safeguarding both the platform and its users.
+SaaS platforms often deal with sensitive information, including financial data, personal details, and proprietary business information.
+Without SSL, this data is vulnerable to interception by hackers.
+SSL encryption ensures that even if data is intercepted, it cannot be read or misused.